Nanofus/novel.js/DOCUMENTATION.md

 ### Printing text from external files

 The `[file]` tag can be used to print text from an external file.
 This tag is parsed before all other tags, so the text file can contain other Novel.js tags.
-The files are referred to by the name defined in `externalTexts` in `game.json`.
-For example, `[file content]` prints the contents of a file named `content` in `externalTexts`:
+The files are referred to by the name defined in `externalText` in `game.json`.
+For example, `[file content]` prints the contents of a file named `content` in `externalText`:
 ```
 Hello, [file content]!
 ```